- Wireless Speakers for Church Nursery – Determining the Best!

 The fourth option you have to provide audio in your church nursery is to modify an assisted listening system like the Peavey Assisted Listening System.
 I have used Peavey products for 40 years.
 Peavey is a name and brand that I trust.
 You will get a quality product when you buy Peavey.

 An assisted listening system is designed to help the hearing impaired in your church hear your sermons and other audio presentations better.
-They normally come with a transmitter and 4 or more receivers along with a headphone or earbud set.
+They usually come with a transmitter and 4 or more receivers along with a headphone or earbud set.

-The same testing of signal strength will be necessary with this type of system as well.
+The same testing of signal strength will be necessary for this type of system as well.
 You can also forgo the powered speaker if you like and just let your parents use the headphones or earbuds.
 That will lower the cost for you as well.

 The Best Wireless Speaker System For Your Church Nursery

-In the end the choice is yours.
-However by my way of thinking, a wise pastor will go for the double win in this situation.
+In the end, the choice is yours.
+However, by my way of thinking, a wise pastor will go for the double win in this situation.
 To me, the best wireless speaker for church nursery award goes to the modified assisted listening option.

 This option not only blesses your young parents in your church but it also reaches out and blesses those that are hearing impaired.
 You get a double whammy with this option.